Freelance Green Flags: 5 Signs You’ve Found a Good Client

 2. They Provide Clear Expectations

-When a client communicates clear expectations, it makes it easier to do your job and produce high-quality results.
-Clients who know what they want and send detailed outlines and constructive feedback are easier to work with – and clear guidelines also prevent time-consuming revision requests.
+When a client provides clear expectations, it makes it easier for you to do your job and produce high-quality results.
+Clients who know what they want and send detailed outlines and constructive feedback are easier to work with.
+Plus, clear guidelines also prevent time-consuming revision requests.

 3. They’re Mindful of Scope Creep